Daniel Farris

 I was promoted to Captain on 14 November 1996.
 In April 1997, I assumed a position as weather flight commander and staff meteorologist at a location in Las Vegas, Nevada.
 While at this assignment, I completed the 98-A resident class of the USAF Squadron Officer School and was a Distinguished Graduate.

 In March 2001, I decided to voluntarily separate from the Air Force after 8 ½ years of service to my country.
-I was offered and accepted a job in my present position as CWSO, Federal civil service GS-12, working at the same location in Las Vegas, Nevada.
-I am also the secondary Staff Meteorologist for my organization.
-I have won the Civilian of the Quarter award for my unit three times: in July-September 2003, in July-September 2007, and January-March 2013.
-I was awarded the Civilian of the Year for 2013.
-In August 2014, I was promoted to a GS-13 and also assumed the ADO position for our unit.
-I was awarded the unit Supervisory Civilian of the Year for 2015 and 2016.
+I was offered and accepted a job in my present position as SM-CWSO, Federal civil service NH-III, Tier 2 (GS-13 equivalent), working at the same location in Las Vegas, Nevada.
+I am also the Staff Meteorologist for my organization.
+I have won the Civilian of the Quarter award for my unit seven times: in July-September 2003, in July-September 2007, in January-March 2013, October-December 2021, October-December 2022, April-June 2023, and October-December 2023.
+I was awarded the Non-Supervisory Civilian of the Year for 2013.
+In August 2014, I also assumed the ADO position for our unit.
+I was awarded the unit Supervisory Civilian of the Year for 2015, 2016 and 2021.

 My military decorations include the Air Force Commendation Medal and the Southwest Asia Service Medal.

-I am married to the former Ms. Susan Lesti of Stow, Ohio and we reside with our adorable, lovable dogs – Simba and Tinkerbell (and Jasmine across the Rainbow Bridge in doggy heaven).
+I am married to the former Ms. Susan Lesti of Stow, Ohio and we reside in Las Vegas, Nevada with our adorable, lovable dogs – Simba and Tinkerbell (and Jasmine across the Rainbow Bridge in doggy heaven).
 Amen and Bow Wow.

 Education